Back to the blog

 A. Rapid Piece Activity

-The Budapest Gambit is all about swift development and creating immediate threats.
-Black’s knight on g4 pressures White’s center and kingside, while other pieces are readied to join the attack quickly.
+The Budapest Gambit is all about rapid development leading to potential targets.
+Black’s knight on g4 harries White’s center and kingside while waiting for its other pieces to rush in.

 B. Psychological Edge